BojoteX/SendFSKey/README.md

 We welcome contributions!
 If you'd like to improve SendFSKey or suggest new features, please feel free to fork the repository, make your changes, and submit a pull request.
 All contributions will be reviewed for potential inclusion in the project.

 ## License
 SendFSKey is distributed under the MIT No Attribution License.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE.md](LICENSE) file for more details.

 ## Acknowledgements
 - A big thank you to the MSFS community for the inspiration and support.